Industry Expertise

 Thought Leadership for Cleantech Executives

-The cleantech sector attracted over $1 trillion in global green investment in 2023 alone (BloombergNEF).
+Global investment in the low-carbon energy transition reached a record $1.8 trillion in 2023 (BloombergNEF).
 The executives shaping where that capital flows are the ones with a consistent, credible public voice — not just a product.

 The Inflation Reduction Act has unleashed hundreds of billions in domestic cleantech investment, reshaping supply chains, manufacturing incentives, and utility procurement decisions almost overnight.
 At the same time, carbon credit markets are maturing, green hydrogen is moving from demonstration projects to commercial scale, and corporate sustainability commitments are driving procurement timelines that simply did not exist five years ago.
 In this environment, the executives who define the conversation — those quoted in Bloomberg Green, cited in policy papers, and reshared by GreenBiz readers — are the ones who win enterprise contracts, attract strategic investors, and recruit the engineers and scientists every cleantech company is competing for.

-The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 91% of decision-makers say thought leadership surfaces unrecognized needs in their organizations, and 79% are more likely to advocate for a vendor whose executive they follow as a thought leader.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Impact Study found that 81% of hidden decision-makers say high-quality thought leadership helps them understand previously unrecognized challenges or opportunities, and 79% say they are more likely to advocate for a vendor during the RFP process when that vendor consistently produces strong thought leadership.
 In cleantech specifically, where the buying cycle involves utility procurement teams, corporate sustainability officers, private equity investors, and government grant committees simultaneously, a published point of view does work that no sales deck can replicate.
 It establishes technical credibility, signals regulatory fluency, and demonstrates that your organization understands the full system — not just your slice of it.

-The ghostwriting market reached $4.3 billion in 2025 and is projected to reach $6.7 billion by 2030, driven largely by executives who recognize that their ideas have market value but their calendar does not have capacity for long-form writing.
-The cleantech executives gaining the most visibility are not writing their own LinkedIn essays at midnight — they are working with strategic writing partners who can translate a 30-minute conversation about green hydrogen economics or grid interconnection challenges into a piece that lands in front of 65 million LinkedIn decision-makers and gets picked up by the trade press.
+The ghostwriting services market was estimated at roughly $4.2 billion in 2025 and is projected to grow to around $7.6 billion by 2033 (Cognitive Market Research), driven largely by executives who recognize that their ideas have market value but their calendar does not have capacity for long-form writing.
+The cleantech executives gaining the most visibility are not writing their own LinkedIn essays at midnight — they are working with strategic writing partners who can translate a 30-minute conversation about green hydrogen economics or grid interconnection challenges into a piece that reaches a professional decision-maker audience and gets picked up by the trade press.

 IRA and Policy Navigation Authority